-In 2018, an outstanding 25% of our girls obtained ATARs of 95+, placing them in the top 5% of students nationally.
-This is not an anomaly, as over the last 12 years, Fahan School has had the highest percentage of Year 12 students achieving university entrance of any school in the State."What makes these results all the more remarkable is Fahan's non-selective enrolment process," said Principal Mr Tony Freeman.
+In 2022, an outstanding 97% of our girls achieved an ATAR.
+Over the last 15 years, Fahan School has always had one of the highest percentage of Year 12 students achieving university entrance of any school in the State."What makes these results all the more remarkable is Fahan's non-selective enrolment process," said Principal, Mrs Meg Lawson.
 "We pride ourselves on helping each student become the best she can be."

 Fahan School has earned another sizeable feather to add to its school hat - the distinguished honour of being ranked Number 1 School in Tasmania in 2012, 2013 and 2014 and in recent years, one of the Top 100 in Australia in both the primary and secondary categories.